sunnydonaldson/heimdall/README.md

 The first milestone is setting up a framework for the different components to interact through.
 Then it'll be easy enough for users to contribute their own rate-limiting algorithms, and actions.

+## Design Decisions
+At first I thought Rust would be a great language for the project because it's so fast.
+However, I didn't realise that Rust generics are complciated, as you can't store objects of potentially different sizes on the stack, so you have to use Box to create a reference to memory on the heap, which ends up being very verbose and complicated.
+Instead, I'll choose Go because the memory model is simpler, and generics are easier to deal with, which is important given the plugin architecture of the project.
+Also, Go concurrency is much easier to work with.